Kensington Palace: Chapel

 The Kensington Palace Chapel was built in the 1830s, used for private family services and occasions.
 Described as the "heart" of the palace, it was converted into residential space before being restored as a chapel by a conservation company in 2002.
-The space is approximately 9 meters long, including a "variety of antique features" and oak wall panelling.
+The space is approximately 9 metres long, including a "variety of antique features" and oak wall panelling.
 Renaissance era art pieces from the Royal Collection adorn the room, alongside a 19th-century brass hung chandelier.
 Family events that have taken place at the chapel include the 2004 wedding of Lady Davina Windsor, and the 2015 christening of Isabella Windsor, daughter of Lord Frederick Windsor and Lady Frederick Windsor.

 As a tourist attraction/other uses

 The Fife Tiara, a wedding present to Louise, Princess Royal from her groom Alexander Duff, 1st Duke of Fife in 1887, is one of many historic objects on public display at the palace.

 By the end of the 19th century, the State Rooms were severely neglected.
 The brickwork was decaying and the woodwork was infested with dry rot.
 Calls were made for the palace to be demolished, but Queen Victoria declared that "while she lived, the palace in which she was born should not be destroyed".
 In 1897, Parliament was persuaded to pay for the restoration which was completed two years later.
 The State Rooms were opened to the public on the Queen's birthday, 24 May 1899.
 This began the palace's dual role as a private home to royalty and a public museum.

-Queen Mary was instrumental in opening the State Apartments as a temporary location for the London Museum, now known as the Museum of London, from 1911 to 1914.
+Queen Mary was instrumental in opening the State Apartments as a temporary location for the London Museum, from 1911 to 1914.
 The State Apartments were filled with showcases, some containing hundreds of objects including 18th-century costumes and dresses worn by Queen Victoria, Queen Alexandra and Queen Mary.
 The museum returned from 1950 to 1976 before it moved to its next home on London Wall.

 In 1989 care for the Kensington Palace State Rooms was contracted out to Historic Royal Palaces Agency, a non-departmental public body, on behalf of the Department of the Environment.
 Historic Royal Palaces Agency became an independent charity in 1998 called Historic Royal Palaces (HRP), which is dependent on charitable giving for management of the site.
 Under HRP the Kensington Palace State Rooms underwent a two-year, £12 million renovation, underwritten with contributions from the Heritage Lottery Fund as well as other public and private donations.
 New uniforms for staff were designed by Stuart Stockdale at Jaeger.